detectlanguage/detectlanguage-ruby/README.md

     $ gem install detect_language

 ### Configuration

-Before using Detect Language API client you setup your personal API key.
-You can get it by signing up at http://detectlanguage.com

 If you are using Rails, create initializer `config/initializers/detect_language.rb` and add following code there.
 Otherwise just integrate following code into your apps configuration.